Europe barely passes global bank rules test

 This element is crucial in determining how much capital a bank should be holding to cover potential losses from defaulting debt.

-The committee said it recognised that the EU would limit over time the non-compliant treatment of bank exposures to sovereign debt.
+The committee said it recognized that the EU would limit over time the non-compliant treatment of bank exposures to sovereign debt.

 An EU exemption on capital charges for certain exposures to financial derivatives was also "non-compliant".